This workshop has been cancelled. It will be offered again in 2019.

-An opportunity to refresh your narrative approach, this 5 day intensive workshop opens up space for participants to extend on ideas and practices of narrative therapy they have gained through previous training.
+This intensive workshop will provide an opportunity to refresh your narrative approach.
+Over the course of 5 days, this workshop opens up space for participants to extend on the ideas and practices of narrative therapy they have gained through previous training.
 The particular interests of participants will actively shape the agenda of the intensive.

 There will be ongoing exploration of the skills of narrative therapy including:

 Engaging with the metaphor of landscape to support story development and as a review of the maps of narrative practice.

 Extending on the skill of ‘scaffolding’ in our enquiry....

 Exploring the ‘absent but implicit’ as a response to what has been problematic, and scaffolding this as an action....

 Using narrative practice to respond to experiences of trauma....

 Drawing upon some recent developments in neuroscience (and in particular the neuroscience of emotion) to support our practice....